B45T13N/B45T13N/README.md

 I love to travel and have visited Belgium, Italy, Portugal, Spain

-🌱 I’m currently learning web developpment with l'ENI Ecole Informatique, and I'm working in Paris
+🌱 I’m currently learning web developpment with l'ENI Ecole Informatique, and I'm working in Paris.
+I like to work with Php and Javascript because I prefer the back end although I don't mind working on the front end

 💞️ I’m looking to collaborate on any project, web or not.
 I try to learn every time and I'm curious to work with anyone